You Light Up My Life (Johnny Mathis album)

-You Light Up My Life is an album by American pop singer Johnny Mathis that was released on March 13, 1978, by Columbia Records.
+You Light Up My Life is an album by American pop singer Johnny Mathis, released on March 13, 1978, by Columbia Records.
 While this LP includes three new songs ("All I Ever Need", "I Wrote a Symphony on My Guitar", and the hit pairing with Deniece Williams, "Too Much, Too Little, Too Late"), it doesn’t stray too far from the format of his albums of recent years in covering established material, including a standard ("Where or When"), a country number ("It Was Almost Like a Song"), something from Broadway ("If You Believe"), and a few soundtrack tunes (the title track, "How Deep Is Your Love", "Till Love Touches Your Life").

 The album made its first appearance on Billboard magazine's Top LP's & Tapes chart in the issue dated April 1, 1978, and remained there for 24 weeks, peaking at number 9 while in the meantime receiving Gold certification from the Recording Industry Association of America on May 2 and Platinum certification two months later, on July 6.
 It also made it to number 3 during a 19-week run on the UK album chart, and on June 30 of that year the British Phonographic Industry awarded the album with Gold certification for sales of over 100,000 units in the UK.